Method and Concept of Solving Differential Charge Build-up thru Decoupling Capacitor Power Rail Sharing

 Included in the Prior Art Database: 2008-Feb-04

 Decreased chip yield is due to transistor device damage when there is differential charge build-up between power grid islands during manufacturing.
-This is solved by
+This is solved by Adding decouple capacitors in open areas of the chip Connecting the Vdd and Gnd M1 pins between adjacent capacitors.
+Connecting Vdd and Gnd network of adjacent capacitors to power grids with M1.

 Method and Concept of Solving Differential Charge Build -up thru Decoupling Capacitor Power Rail Sharing